Travel Express: History

 Travel Express was founded in 2000 by Kishan Singh Chumber.
 Initially, the company ran services in Birmingham before switching operations to Wolverhampton.

 Services

 Travel Express operated six main services around Wolverhampton including services 1, 11 and 59, which compete with National Express West Midlands.
 Travel Express also operated four Transport for West Midlands tendered services - 63, 64, 65 (in Wolverhampton) and 303 Bilston to Willenhall but these are now operated by Diamond Bus following retendering.
 In addition positioning journeys were operated on service 3 and 529.

 Previously, Travel Express have operated service 2 to Bushbury Hill, 32 to Northwood Park and 529 to Walsall in competition with National Express West Midlands.

 Fleet

-The current fleet consists of Alexander Dennis Enviro200s, they previously had a number of Dennis Darts in the fleet but these have since departed.
+The current fleet consists of Alexander Dennis Enviro200s, with one of them believed to be the only Optare Esteem bodied example left operating public routes in the whole country.
+They previously had a number of Dennis Darts in the fleet but these have since departed.
 The company operates from the one-time Midland Red garage in Dudley Road, Wolverhampton.